Updated on October 20, 2019

 As I always say, walking; in this city is especially recommended.
 You should walk as much as you can.
 Along with Prague, it is one of the few cities wherever you go, all the streets are worthwhile.
 From east to west, the main points of interest furthest one from each other are Notre Dame and the Eiffel Tower, distant 5 km away.
 Needless to say, not only the walk along the Seine is one of the most famous in the city, but also passes by most major attractions.
 From south to north, the interesting distant points are probably the catacombs and the Sacre Coeur, about 7 km away.
 If as a tourist you decide to go, you will find that the city still retains its unique harmonic beauty for those 7 km.

 The RATP manages all public transport in Paris, these are underground, commuter trains (RER), buses and trams.
-Their App has maps and and a planner, but it is rated only 3.6 / 5, so I personally would use another one.
+Their App has maps and and a planner, but its rating is terrible, so I personally would use another one.
 Tickets are valid for all these transports:

-- Single ticket: 1.80 €.
-Allows transshipment between metro and RER (within Paris city) for 2 hours, buses (not valid for those going to the airport) and trams for 90 minutes.
-10 tickets purchased together cost € 14.10 (adult, € 7.05 children).
+- Single ticket: 1.90 €.
+Allows transshipment between metro and RER (within Paris city) for 90 minutes but not to buses and trams.
+10 tickets purchased together cost € 14.90 (adult, € 7.05 children).
 This can be useful as far as it can be used by several people.

 - Origin-destination ticket.
 In this mode you pay depending on where you go.
 Ideal for travelers who make short trips that can cost less than single tickets.